 The company has warned if EPA requires the most expensive improvements, the high costs could force a shutdown of a portion of the Fruitland power plant, laying off more than 300 area plant workers and affecting hundreds of additional coal mining jobs at the neighboring San Juan Mine.

 But environmental advocacy groups from across the country assert the haze-impaired view of neighboring national parks and wilderness areas is a national concern.
-Environmentalists allege the problem is directly caused by emissions from Four Corners Power Plant, New Mexico's No. 1 nitrogen oxide polluter,
+Environmentalists allege the problem is directly caused by emissions from Four Corners Power Plant, New Mexico's No. 1 nitrogen oxide polluter, and insist the best possible cleanup should be required.

 EPA is in the process of reviewing 6,700 submitted public comments and drafting the proposal of what emissions improvement equipment will be required at the Four Corners Power Plant, according to the agency.